Are you looking for top colleges for VLSI design for MTech through GATE 2024?

 Prepare for Electronics Devices and Circuits (EDC).
 You can expect questions from this topic.
 EE students don’t have this subject in their bachelor’s degree program.

-So, if you are coming from an EE background, it is difficult for you to crack this interview as compare to ECE students.
+So, if you are coming from an EE background, it is difficult for you to crack this interview as compared to ECE students.
 Not impossible.

 This is all about top VLSI colleges for MTech.
 If you have any questions, let’s discuss this in the comment below.